Balboa Island, Newport Beach: Creation by dredging, 1906-1941

 Within a few years, real estate promoters began sending salesmen to Pasadena and to Los Angeles (both connected by the Red Cars) to promote property in and around Newport Harbor.
-Much Balboa Island property was sold in Pasadena, one of the reasons that many longtime Island residents have family and contacts in the Pasadena area.

 In 1908 and 1909, with permission of the Orange County Board of Supervisors, Collins moved his small dredge to the eastern part of the Newport bay, a mud flat called "Snipe Island," and begin cutting a channel along the north side of the bay across from the Pavilion, piling the sand and silt up on the mud flat and thus Balboa Island was born.

 As Balboa Isle began to take shape, Collins launched a national advertising campaign, offering 30 foot by 85 foot inland lots for $600 and waterfront lots for $750.
 He used a brochure picturing an elegant, but non-existing, hotel on the isle to help sell his lots.
 He also promised ferry service, electricity, paved streets, sewers, streetlights, and water.
-However, despite the advertisements, Collins originally sold lots on the Island for as little as $25.00, with promises that all streets, sewers and street lights would soon be installed and a bridge and ferry service to follow.
+Despite the advertisements, Collins originally sold lots on the Island for as little as $25.00, with promises that all streets, sewers and street lights would soon be installed and a bridge and ferry service to follow.
 Construction was begun for the ferry landing.
 Streets were staked out and lots were mapped.
-Even a few narrow sidewalks were built.
+A few narrow sidewalks were built.
 A low 14 in wooden bulkhead was built along the south side of the island and an impromptu sewer system was laid out with pipes draining onto the beaches at their low tide levels to keep the discharge out of sight.
-He established the still-running Balboa Ferry.
+He established the Balboa Ferry.